cd-barratt/Life_on_the_edge.github.io/Vignette.md

 ### A note on understanding analyses **(and skipping those that you are not comfortable with...)**
 If you are not confident in parameterising certain analyses, we **strongly** recommend that you bring someone onboard that is.
 In particular, SDMs should be well parameterised as well as GEAs (LFMM and RDA), for which you'll likely need to impute missing genotype data.
 The processing of genomic data, particularly RAD-seq style data, is also riddled with potential pitfalls (see [here](https://www.nature.com/articles/nrg.2015.28) for an overview), so you'll need to have someone that understands the inherent biases in these datasets, and how they can be mitigated.
 Lastly, parameterisation of resistance surface inputs for circuitscape can be complex.
 You can skip the parameterisation of these steps in particular using the **skip_sdm**, **skip_impute_genotypes**, **skip_gea**, **skip_circuitscape_layer_parameterisation** options.
 If any of these are set to 'yes' in your params file for a given species, these steps will be skipped.
 If you want LotE to run to completion (i.e. to obtain population vulnerability and summary PDFs) you'll need to supply the missing files that LotE is expecting.
 A guide to this is foundin section 14.

+### A note on simulation and sensitivity analyses for GEAs
+Section 9 gives some information on how to perform sensitivity and simulation analyses to investigate the local adaptation signals in your empirical data.
+Though LotE may be run without these scripts (by commenting them out), we **highly** recommend that it is used for your study species to enable statistical confidence in the candidate SNPs identified by your analyses.
+Read section 9 below for more details.

-**Sections 1-6** below provide details on the initial setup of the toolbox and guidelines for formatting the underlying datasets to analyse. **Sections 7-13** walk the user through a typical complete LotE analysis. **Section 9** details how simulations can be used to refine the local adaptation analyses.
-It is not mandatory but we **highly** recommend it.
+**Sections 1-6** below provide details on the initial setup of the toolbox and guidelines for formatting the underlying datasets to analyse. **Sections 7-16** walk the user through a typical complete LotE analysis.
-**Section 14** provides details about files required and where to place them in the directory structure if you want to skip certain parts of the LotE analyses as metioned in the above paragraph. **Section 15** provides details about running multi-species analysis .
+**Section 17** provides details about files required and where to place them in the directory structure if you want to skip certain parts of the LotE analyses as metioned in the above paragraph. **Section 18** provides details about running multi-species analysis .

 ## Setup
 ### 1. Example files, code and functions